tnicolaysen-aqua/tethys/docs/tutorials/thredds/plot_at_location.rst

       <link rel="stylesheet" href="{% static tethys_app|public:'css/plot.css' %}" />
     {% endblock %}

-4. Add a modal to :file:`templates/thredds_tutorial/home.html` for displaying the plot:
+4. Add a modal to :file:`templates/thredds_tutorial/home.html` for displaying the plot by replacing the "after_app_content" block with the following:

 .. code-block:: html+django